gabo0802/UF-OneClick/Sprint1.md

 * Created main Website Page
 * Created Login Page with form with some validators
 * Created Sign Up Page with form also with some validators
-* Created a http request to verify connection with backend
+* Created an http request to verify connection with backend

 Back-End:
 * Created a remote database and established a connection to it by using the mysql package.